decentralized-identity/trustdidweb-v03/spec/overview.md

   information needed to derive a version of the DIDDoc from its preceding version.
 3. Each log entry includes five JSON entries:
-    1. The `version` of the entry, value that combines a version number (starting at `1` and incrementing by one per version), a literal dash `-`, and a hash of the entry.
-The content of the hash is chosen so as to link each entry to its predecessor in a ledger-like chain.
+    1. The `versionId` of the entry, a value that combines the version number (starting at `1` and incrementing by one per version), a literal dash `-`, and a hash of the entry.
+The entry hash calculation links each entry to its predecessor in a ledger-like chain.
     2. The `versionTime` (as stated by the DID Controller) of the entry.
     3. A set of `parameters` that impact the processing of the current and future log entries.